 The education committee provides members with a variety of education programs and activities.

-On the four times a year that there is a 5th Friday, we organize an educational event to inform members on various business related topics that members indicate in the annual survey would be of interest to them.
+On the four or five times a year that there is a 5th Friday, we organize an educational event to inform members on various business related topics that members indicate in the annual survey would be of interest to them.

 We welcome new members to visit a committee meeting and consider joining brainstorm new ways to help bring educational topics to the members.

 The job of the Membership Committee is to recruit new members and keep a finger on the pulse of member satisfaction.
 All of our activities support either or both of these objectives.

 Monthly orientation sessions get new members up to speed on our events and website.
 Seasoned members also are welcome to attend and brush up on how to get the most from their membership.